opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/dissect.md

 For example, with the pattern `%{+field_name}, %{+field_name}`, log message `"foo, bar"` will parse into `{"field_name": "foobar"}`.

-We can also define the order the concatenation with the help of suffix `/<integer>`.
+You can also define the order the concatenation with the help of suffix `/<integer>`.

 For example, with a pattern `"%{+field_name/2}, %{+field_name/1}"`, log message `"foo, bar"` will parse into `{"field_name": "barfoo"}`.